Must known facts about

 PFA chemicals remain very prevalent in the environment and in our bodies because PFAs do not break down and actually accumulate over time.
 What does that mean?

 According to the EPA, if humans or animals ingest PFAS, then these substances remain in the body for long periods of time.
-As a result, PFA levels continue to increase and may ultimately cause significant negative health effects.
-For example, studies show elevated PFA levels can cause:
+As a result, PFAS levels continue to increase and may ultimately cause significant negative health effects.
+For example, studies show that elevated PFAS levels can cause negative side effects.
+Some PFAS health effects in humans are:

 - Increased cholesterol levels